zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

    Hey copilot, how can I create and publish a new Git branch?
    ```

    > **Tip:** This is a simple example, but Copilot is great at providing more tailored commands that might involve loops, pattern matching, file modification, and more!
 Don't be afraid to ask Copilot for a suggestion.
-Just remember it is suggestion and you should always verify it first to be safe.
+Just remember it is a suggestion and you should always verify it first to be safe.

 1. Copilot probably gave us a command like the following.
 Rather than manually modify it, let's respond back to tell Copilot to use a particular name.